-For individuals who have loss of hand and upper-extremity function due to spinal cord injury (SCI) or stroke who receive functional electrical stimulation (FES), the evidence includes a few small case series and a randomized controlled trial (RCT).
+For individuals who have loss of hand and upper-extremity function due to SCI or stroke who receive FES, the evidence includes a few small case series.
 Relevant outcomes are functional outcomes and quality of life.
 Interpretation of the evidence is limited by the low number of patients studied and lack of data demonstrating the utility of FES outside the investigational setting.
 It is uncertain whether FES can restore some upper-extremity function or improve the quality of life.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

-For individuals who have chronic foot drop who receive FES, the evidence includes RCTs, metaanalyses, and a longitudinal cohort study.
-Relevant outcomes are functional outcomes and guality of life.
+For individuals who have chronic foot drop who receive FES, the evidence includes randomized controlled trials (RCTs), meta-analyses, and a longitudinal cohort study.
+Relevant outcomes are functional outcomes and quality of life.
 For chronic poststroke foot drop, 2 RCTs comparing FES with a standard ankle-foot orthosis (AFO) showed improved patient satisfaction with FES but no significant differences between groups in objective measures such as walking.
 Another RCT found no significant differences between use versus no use of FES on walking outcomes.
 Similarly, one meta-analysis found no difference between AFO and FES in walking speed, and another meta-analysis found no difference between FES and conventional treatments.
 The cohort study assessed patients' ability to avoid obstacles while walking on a treadmill using FES versus AFO.
 Although the FES group averaged a 4.7% higher rate of avoidance, the individual results between devices ranged widely.
 One RCT with 53 subjects examining neuromuscular stimulation for foot drop in patients with multiple sclerosis showed a reduction in falls and improved patient satisfaction compared with an exercise program but did not demonstrate a clinically significant benefit in walking speed.
 Another RCT showed that at 12 months, both FES and AFO had improved walking speed, but the difference in improvement between the 2 devices was not significant.
 Another study found FES (combined with postural correction) and neuroproprioceptive facilitation and inhibition physiotherapy did not differ in walking speed or balance immediately or 2 months after program end.
 A reduction in falls is an important health outcome.
 However, it was not a primary study outcome and should be corroborated.
-The literature on FES in children with cerebral palsy includes 3 systematic reviews of small studies with within-subject designs.
-All included studies only measure short-term results; it is unclear what the longterm effects of FES may be in this population.
+The literature on FES in children with cerebral palsy includes a systematic review of small studies with within-subject designs.
 Further study is needed.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.